Credit card fraud: Machine learning

-Touching a little more on the difficulties of credit card fraud detection, even with more advances in learning and technology every day, companies refuse to share their algorithms and techniques to outsiders.
+Touching a little more on the difficulties of credit card fraud detection, even with more advances in learning and technology every day, companies refuse to share their algorithms and techniques with outsiders.
 Additionally, fraud transactions are only about 0.01–0.05% of daily transactions, making it even more difficult to spot.
-Machine learning is similar to artificial intelligence where it is a sub field of AI where statistics is a subdivision of mathematics.
-With regards to machine learning, the goal is to find a model that yields that highest level without overfitting at the same time.
+Machine learning is similar to artificial intelligence where it is a subfield of AI and statistics is a subdivision of mathematics.
+With regard to machine learning, the goal is to find a model that yields the highest level without overfitting at the same time.
 Overfitting means that the computer system memorized the data and if a new transaction differs in the training set in any way, it will most likely be misclassified, leading to an irritated cardholder or a victim of fraud that was not detected.
-The most popular programming used in machine learning are Python, R, and MatLab.
+The most popular programming languages used in machine learning are Python, R, and MATLAB.
 At the same time, SAS is becoming an increasing competitor as well.
 Through these programs, the easiest method used in this industry is the Support Vector Machine.
 R has a package with the SVM function already programmed into it.
 When Support Vector Machines are employed, it is an efficient way to extract data.
 SVM is considered active research and successfully solves classification issues as well.
 Playing a major role in machine learning, it has "excellent generalization performance in a wide range of learning problems, such as handwritten digit recognition, classification of web pages and face detection."
 SVM is also a successful method because it lowers the possibility of overfitting and dimensionality.

+Machine learning and deep learning approaches have shown strong potential in fraud detection due to their ability to automatically learn complex behavioural patterns.
+However, many high-performing models behave as black boxes, generating predictions without meaningful insight into their decision logic.
+This lack of transparency is problematic in regulated financial environments that increasingly demand explainable artificial intelligence.
+Regulations such as GDPR further emphasise the right to explanation in automated decision-making, making interpretability a critical requirement.